impress-org/givewp/readme.txt

 == Changelog ==

+= 2.8.0 =
+* New: Form Templates now support all permalink configurations (or lack there of), including the default value of "plain".

 = 2.7.3:  =
 * Fix: The Donation Reports were not correctly calculating renewals processed via the Recurring Donations add-on leading to incorrect figures. [#4883](https://github.com/impress-org/givewp/issues/4883)
 * Fix: The new Multi-Step Form Template was not correctly marking donations as anonymous if the donor elected to give anonymously. [#4959](https://github.com/impress-org/givewp/issues/4959)